 “Engaged and Empowered,” two active verbs, one emotive assonance.
 Excellent!
 (Assonance is vowel alliteration, by the way.)
 The two ‘E’s bring electricity to the title.
 It excites you.
 You feel energized as you register.
 See what I did there?

 There’s something to be said about adding poetic elements to webinar titles!

 Tapping into an emotion (pathos) or a cultural sentiment (ethos) can prove powerful motivators for webinar titles.
 These factors are at the core of many people’s identities, so they can resonate on a level not easily reached otherwise.

 Here’s a great MeetingOne example: “Cultures Unite!
 Creating Multicultural Virtual Classes that Work!“

 The first statement, “Cultures Unite!” screams of ethos.
 I imagine we all want harmony between cultures.
 By including “Cultures Unite!” we’re suggesting this webinar is a step in that direction.
 The rest of the title indicates the webinar will help trainers engage learners no matter their background.
 Equally important, it evokes the idea cultures can come together in one space and successfully collaborate and learn.

 That’s a pretty darn compelling notion.
 And it taps into the wellsprings of both our personal pathoses and cultural ethos.

 At the end of the day, though, you’re going to have to fall back on your creativity to find the right blend.
 Don’t force all of these ingredients together.
-Maybe you hate garlic; maybe your webinar topic doesn’t involve a “How-to.”
+Maybe you hate garlic; perhaps your webinar topic doesn’t involve a “How-to.”
 No problem.
 Work with what you have.